-Laminate underlayment is typically between 2 millimeter and 3 millimeter thick, with 3 millimeter offering ample cushioning and insulation without compromising the joints between the boards.
+Laminate floors need underlayment that is typically between 2 millimeter and 3 millimeter thick, with 3 millimeter options offering ample cushioning and insulation without compromising the joints between the boards.

 Unroll the underlayment making sure that the white adhesive side is faceup.
 This allows overlapping pieces to connect.
 If the white adhesive strip is facing down, the underlayment is upside down.